ojaskatiyar0202/extra-trees-crypto/README.md

 ## Method

 Every row is one contract on one day.
-It carries the features listed below, all computed from data available at that day's close, and the outcome we are trying to predict, which is that contract's return over the following day.
+It carries the features outlined before, all computed from data available at that day's close, and the outcome we are trying to predict, which is that contract's return over the following day.